 Incentive Stock Options.
 In general, no taxable income is realized by a participant and no tax deduction is available to us upon either the grant or exercise of an incentive stock option.
 If a participant holds the Shares acquired upon the exercise of an incentive stock option for more than one year after the transfer of the Shares upon exercise of the incentive stock option and more than two years from the date of the grant of the incentive stock option (the "ISO Holding Period"), the difference between the exercise price and the amount realized upon the sale of the Shares will be treated as a long-term capital gain or loss and no deduction will be available to us.
-If the Shares acquired upon exercise of the incentive stock option are disposed of before the expiration of the ISO Holding Period, the participant will realize ordinary income and we will be entitled to a deduction on the portion of the gain, if any, equal to the difference between the incentive stock option exercise price and the fair market value of the Shares on the date of exercise or, if less, the difference between the amount realized on the disposition and the adjusted tax basis of the stock.
+If the Shares acquired upon exercise of the incentive stock option are disposed of before the expiration of the ISO Holding Period, the participant will realize ordinary income and we will be entitled to a deduction on the portion of the gain, if any, equal to the difference between the incentive stock option exercise or, if less, the difference between the amount realized on the disposition and the adjusted tax basis of the stock.
 Any further gain or loss from an arm's-length sale or exchange will be taxable as a long-term or short-term capital gain or loss, depending upon the holding period of the Shares before disposition.
 Certain additional rules may apply if the exercise price of an incentive stock option is paid in Shares or other securities previously owned by the participant.